Trinity IDP students are provided advising and services tailored to adult needs, together with full access to all of

 Life on Campus

 IDP students quickly discover that they belong to at least two on-campus communities—the IDP community and the broader Trinity community.

-At the same time, you’ll have access to all that Trinity offers.
+IDP students have access to all that Trinity offers.
 They take classes with traditional-age undergraduates, where they bring perspectives and life experiences that enliven the discussion.
 IDP students enjoy taking classes with traditional-age undergraduates, where they bring perspectives and life experiences that enliven the discussion.
 Although they juggle their various commitments, many find it possible to participate in a student organization, work out at the Ferris Athletic Center , catch a film at the Cinestudio, engage in community service, or bring their kids to campus to see Trinity’s athletic teams in action.